CHRISTOPHE BOURILLON – Executive Director

 Before joining the WFSJ, she held various positions at the International Development Research Centre (IDRC/CRDI) in Ottawa and at Équiterre in Montréal.
 Anne-Marie is committed to capacity building for transmitting scientific knowledge to a wide audience.
 She holds a BSc. in geography from the Université de Montréal (UdeM) and a MSc in environmental studies from the Université du Québec à Montréal (UQAM).

-ERIC LAUWERS – Project Manager & Business Development
+ERIC LAUWERS – Project Manager & Communication

 Eric Lauwers is a project manager at the WFSJ office.
-He focuses, among others, on the business development and communication aspects of the Federation and contributes to the ongoing projects.
+He focuses, among others, on the business development and communication of the Federation and contributes to the ongoing projects.
 Eric has worked on several of our online resources for journalists and the World Conference of Science Journalists (WCSJ) in Seoul, South Korea (2015) and San Francisco, USA (2017).
 Presently, he is preparing and fundraising for the 11th World Conference (WCSJ2019) that will be held in Lausanne, Switzerland (1-5 July 2019).
 Eric has a background in managing not-for-profit organizations in the social economy and cultural sector.
 He has also worked as a project manager and as a photojournalist for international aid organizations.

 JEAN-MARC FLEURY – Senior Advisor